jfpatrick/accsoft-gui-rad-comrad/docs/index.rst

 Design of the user interfaces relies on the aforementioned Qt Designer.
 It is worth noting, that there are some tweaks applied to Qt Designer that make it more tailored for the CERN workflow.
-Therefore, this framework is designed to work in tandem with our
+Therefore, this framework is designed to work in tandem with our `Acc-Py Base <https://wikis.cern.ch/display/ACCPY/Acc-Py+base>`__.
-`PyQt distribution <https://wikis.cern.ch/display/ACCPY/PyQt+distribution>`__.
 Besides that, framework brings a set of new widgets, available in Qt Designer's widget list.
-These widgets are aware of our control system, allowing connecting to a device property as simply as defining its adress.
+These widgets are aware of our control system, allowing connecting to a device property as simply as defining its address.

 .. note:: All RAD displays and windows must be created with a template "Widget".
 If you choose a different
           type, runtime environment will fail to launch the application.